Our Approach to the Curriculum

 Our Curriculum Model

-To ensure curriculum balance is maintained and in order to accommodate a creative approach to teaching and learning, four colour-coded key strands are woven through the curriculum:
+To ensure curriculum balance is maintained and in order to accommodate a creative approach to teaching and learning, Three colour-coded key strands are woven through the curriculum:

-- Creativity (yellow): To experiment with creative thoughts, ideas and possibilities to innovate.
+- Creativity (Lilac): To experiment with creative thoughts, ideas and possibilities to innovate.
 To develop the process of the interchange of thoughts, opinions or information by speech, writing or signs.

 - Cognition (blue): To acquire and process knowledge and understanding through: numeracy, creativity, thought, experiences and the senses